khaledjendi/Mappy/README.md

 ## Execute
 $HADOOP_HOME/bin/hadoop jar topten.jar topten.TopTen topten_input

------- Output of the application ----
+## Output
-## The output is saved to hbase table topten.
+The output is saved to hbase table topten.
 If we scan it after a run we get:

 ROW                                                          COLUMN+CELL
  108                                                         column=info:id, timestamp=1536305084537, value=108